ria08/return-risk-analyzer/README.md

     )
 ```

-No need to hardcode credentials — the app reads them directly from `.env`.
+No need to hardcode credentials as the app reads them directly from `.env`.

 ---